anant347/Ion-Propulsion-system-comparison-tool/Readme.txt

 1) tkinter
 2) pandas
 3) matplotlib
 Note: Make sure you have the Engine list in the same folder as the code.
 The Log and the graphs would be saved in the same folder.
+Please run through a compiler like 'spyder'

 The "Ion Propulsion system comparison tool" takes in the following user inputs -